 S. Weiland

 I am a PhD candidate at the School of Business and Economics, Maastricht University.
-My research interests are in decision making under uncertainty, search, contests, and welfare.
+My research interests are in decision making under uncertainty, search, contests, welfare, and institutional design.

 I am supervised by Jaap Bos and Robin Cowan.
 I hold a Research Master’s (MSc) in Economic and Financial Research from Maastricht University and a Bachelor’s (BSc) in Management and Economics from Johannes Gutenberg University Mainz.